AdaCore/gnatcoverage/doc/gnatcov/cov_common_switches.rst

+:option:`--timezone` :
+   Select the timezone to use when displaying trace creation dates in reports, which could be either ``local`` or ``utc``.
+The local timezone is used by default.

 :option:`--output-dir` :
    Request that the report files (index and annotated sources for the ``xcov``, ``html`` and ``dhtml`` output formats) be output in the provided